synzen/MonitoRSS/README.md

 1. Install Node https://nodejs.org/en/.
 2. Clone files into a directory.
-3. Use `npm install` in the directory from terminal, command prompt, etc.
+3. Use `npm install` in the directory from terminal/command prompt/etc.
 4. Create and get a bot token from https://discordapp.com/developers/applications/me.
 5. Invite your bot to your server with a link generated from https://discordapi.com/permissions.html, putting your bot's client ID there.
-6. Put your bot token in config.json
+6. Put your bot token and change whatever else you need to in [config.json](https://github.com/synzen/discord-rss#configuration)
-7. [Add or customize](https://github.com/synzen/discord-rss#configuration-and-customization) whatever you'd like in your RSS messages in config.json
+7. Create a folder named "sources" in the same directory as server.js
-8. Start the bot through `node server.js`
+8. Start the bot by `node server.js` in terminal/command prompt/etc.
-9. Feeds in addition to the ones in config can be [added/customized through Discord] (https://github.com/synzen/discord-rss#controlling-rss-feeds-through-discord)
+9. Add feeds either [via Discord](https://github.com/synzen/discord-rss#Controlling-RSS-Feeds-through-Discord), or [manually create](https://github.com/synzen/discord-rss#rss-storage) and [customize](https://github.com/synzen/discord-rss#feed-customization) in the sources folder.

 ####Built With
 * [Node] (https://nodejs.org/en/)